 The Note 10 has an edge in battery capacity, sporting a 3,500mAh juice pack compared to the iPhone’s 2659mAh power source.
 In real-life, day-to-day use, you’ll get about a day’s use from both of these devices, but even with the bigger battery, expect the Note 10 to charge up quicker with its bundled 25-watt charger.
 Samsung said this will juice the Note 10 up from zero to 100 in about an hour, which is a pretty big leap from the iPhone’s 5-watt adapter and its nearly three-hour charge time.

-Neither phone is going to let you down in crunch time, multitasking, gaming, or otherwise throughout a day’s use, but the iPhone XS smoother performance will prove a better hardware solution over time.
+Neither phone is going to let you down in crunch time, multitasking, gaming, or otherwise throughout a day’s use, but the

 Design and durability